statonlab/tripal_manage_analyses/README.md

-This module is under development.
-It's aim is to manage the analysis entity type.
-In particular, it will convert already migrated analysis entities.

-In the future, it might include administrative pages.
-Currently, it is just an install script hack.
+This module is no longer necessary.

+Fields can be added via the libraries folder if the module is set to 'tripal_chado'.

+Splitting of analyses is now handled via [Tripal Alchemist](https://github.com/statonlab/tripal_alchemist/)